Dabbling in Jet Lag

 French people are often perceived as arrogant, which can be off-putting to some.
 In general, they can be vocal about their opinions and critical of others.
 This is especially true when it comes to other cultures.
 Then, if you take into account their strong sense of national pride, it’s easy to see why this stereotype exists.

-I would, however, argue that this is true of any nationality.
-Every country thinks they are better than everyone else.
-But it’s important to remember that each has its strengths and weaknesses.
 So, if you come across a French person who thinks or vocalizes that their culture is better, start a discussion and see if you can learn something from it.
 Remain open-minded and willing to receive their reasoning.
 I’ve done this several times, and it has helped me to better understand their culture.

 2. They Refuse to Speak English